dmaluenda/scipion-plugins/README.md

   ```
   Use it to update all the submodules [in certain branch] of this repository and commit+push the changes (the commit will contain the today's date in the message)

- - Install all the plugins
+ - Install all the plugins via symbolic link or setting the PYTHONPATH env.var.
   ```
   ./plugins-register [options]